A Passion Play in the Yorkshire Dales market town of Settle.

 The Yorkshire Dales market town of Settle have staged a Passion Play ‘Journey to the Cross‘ since 2008.
 You can see photographs and descriptions about previous Passion Plays here.
 Read more about the Passion Play in previous years below:

 2018: There was an extra section after the Crucifixion where Barabbas reflects on what has happened.
-Jesus was again e played by Jo Dillon (22) and many of the cast took on the same roles as the previous year.
+Again, Jo Dillon (22) played Jesus and the cast took many of the same roles as the previous year.

 2017: The threat of rain did not deter crowds coming to see Settle Passion Play.
 The cloudburst at 10.30am fizzled away by the Garden of Gethsemane Scene (below) and finally a patch of blue sky came at midday at the Crucifixion scene in the church garden of Settle Anglican Parish Church.
 But the story is not all romantic looking like the above.
 It is a cruel story.
 You cannot be squeamish about Good Friday.